jgilcas/A500-8MB-FastRAM/code/readme.md

 So, grab Quartus II v13.0 SP1 from Intel: http://fpgasoftware.intel.com/13.0sp1/?edition=web - this is the last version that supports the EPM7xxx series (known as the MAX7000 series), which the ATF1502 is a pin-compatible version of.

 Use Quartus II to compile the verilog to a .pof file.

+This is a good guide for how to do this: https://people.ece.cornell.edu/land/courses/ece5760/DE2/tut_quartus_intro_verilog.pdf

 Grab POF2JED next: https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/pof2jed